What Is a Ground Wire, and Why Is It Important?

 Request A Service

-A woman in a hard hat is working on an electrical outlet.
+A man in a black shirt is working on a generator.

-A person is holding a breaker in a electrical box.
+A man is holding a light bulb in his hand.